sn31/cospedia-web/README.md

 ## Future Features

-* User can scan a product barcode in order to add a product to the app.
+* User can scan a product barcode in order to add a product to the database.
 * The expiration dates of products are tracked on a graph.
-* A monthly summary will be sent to each user with remainders of upcoming expirations.
+* A summary will be sent to each user with remainders of upcoming expirations.
-* User gets an email notification and a push alert certain days before the expiration date.
-* User can customize expiration notification timing.
+* User can customize expiration summary timing.

 ## Setup/Installation Requirements